The Power Of Reverse Periodization For Performance Gains

 The chart below denotes the four key workout types and their associated recovery and adaptation times.
 Intervals, for example, have a short adaptation time but require more recovery time than the other three workout types due to their intensity.

-Reverse Periodization For Improving Sports Performance 4
+The Power Of Reverse Periodization For Performance Gains 4

 What About Using Heart Rate Zones?